Skip Navigation

 The assessor can estimate the market value of property based on the sale prices of similar properties.
 A property can also be valued based on the depreciated cost of materials and labor required to replace it.
 Commercial property may be valued on its potential to produce rental income for its owners.
 In other words, the assessor can use whatever approach provides the best estimate of a property’s market value.

 Once the assessor estimates the value of a property, its total assessment is calculated.
 New York State law provides that every property in most municipalities be assessed at a uniform percentage of value.
 That percentage can be five percent, ten percent, fifty percent, or any other percentage not exceeding 100 percent.
-It does dot matter what percentage is used.
+It does not matter what percentage is used.
 What is important is that every property is assessed at the same uniform percentage within one assessing unit.

 After a property’s total assessment is determined, its taxable assessed value is computed.
 The taxable assessed value is the total assessment less any applicable property tax exemptions.
-Exemptions are typically either whole or partial, that is either an exemption from paying any property tax or an exemption from paying part of a property tax bill

 Assessors are interested only in fairly assessing property in their assessing unit.
 If your assessment is correct and your tax bill still seems too high, the assessor cannot change that.
 Complaints to the assessor must be about how your property is assessed.

 Informal meetings with the assessors to resolve assessment questions about the next assessment roll can take place throughout the year.
 If, after speaking with your assessor, you still feel you are unfairly assessed, ask for the booklet, How to File a Complaint on Your Assessment.
 It describes how to make a case for an assessment reduction to the Board of Assessment Review, provides the instructions for filing a complaint, and indicates the time of year it can be done.
+Please contact the Assessor’s office for more information, (914) 734-1040.

-• What Determines the Tax Rate?
+• What determines the Tax Rate?

-The property tax differs from the income tax and the sales tax because it does not depend on how much money you earn or on how much you spend.
+The property tax differs from income tax and sales tax because it does not depend on how much money you earn or on how much you spend.
 It is based totally on how much the property you own is worth.

-For example, if an assessor assesses property at 15 percent of value, a house and land with a market value of $100,000 would have an assessment of $15,000.
+For example, if an assessor assesses property at 15 percent of value, a house and land with a market value of $100,000 would have an assessment of 15,000.
 With no exemptions, this is the houses taxable assessed value.
-This $15,000 is not the tax bill.
+This 15,000 is not the tax bill.
 The tax bill for this house depends on the municipality’s tax rate.

 The tax rate is determined by dividing the total amount of money that has to be raised from the property tax (the tax levy) by the taxable assessed value of taxable real property in a municipality.
-If, for example, a town levy is $2,000,000, and the town has a taxable assessed value (the sum of the assessments of all taxable properties) of $40,000,000, the tax rate would be $50 for each $1,000 of taxable assessed value.
+If, for example, a town levy is $2,000,000, and the town has a taxable assessed value (the sum of the assessments of all taxable properties) of 40,000,000, the tax rate would be $50 for each $1,000 of taxable assessed value.

 $2,000,000 / $40,000,000 = .05 x $1,000 = $50 (tax rate)

-The town tax bill for this house with an assessment of $15,000 would be $750.
-The $750 results from dividing the assessment of $15,000 by $1,000 to get $15 (because the tax rate is based on each $1,000 of assessed value).
+The town tax bill for this house with an assessment of 15,000 would be $750.
+The $750 results from dividing the assessment of 15,000 by $1,000 to get $15 (because the tax rate is based on each $1,000 of assessed value).
 Then, the $15 is multiplied by the tax rate to get the tax bill of $750.

-$15,000 / $1,000 = $15 x $50 = $750 (tax bill)
+15,000 / $1,000 = $15 x $50 = $750 (tax bill)

 As you can see, the size of the tax bill depends on both the assessment and the tax rate, which is based on the tax levy.